 JA Our City Session Descriptions Academic Standards Common Core ELA Common Core Math Session One: Earn, Save, Spend, and Donate Knowing we have four choices with money helps people reach personal goals and dreams and helps keep cities alive and healthy.
 Objectives: Students will: Describe the four choices we have with money.
 Define deposits and withdrawals.
+SS4.3.2 Students describe different ways that people earn a living in the local community [and in Wyoming.]
 Reading for Information RI.3.4-5 Reading Foundations RF.3.3-4 Writing W.3.2 ELO W.3.7 -8ELO Speaking and Listening SL.3.1 SL.3.3 SL.3.6 Language L.3.1 L.3.3 L.3.4 Measurement and Data MD.3.4 MD.3.5 MD.3.6 Mathematical Practices 1-8 Session Two: Invisible Money Students learn about the different forms of money and how people use them to pay for goods and services.
 Objectives: Students will: Define goods and services.
 Explain how people spend money.
 Recognize methods of payment and whether they are readily visible or invisible.
-Reading for Information RI.3.1-5 Reading Foundations RF.3.3-4 Writing W.3.7 -8 ^{ELO} Speaking and Listening SL.3.1-4 SL.3.6 Language L.3.1 L.3.3-4 Operations and Algebraic Thinking OA.3.8 OA.3.9 Mathematical Practices 1-8 Session Three: How Do I Become an Entrepreneur?
+NA Reading for Information RI.3.1-5 Reading Foundations RF.3.3-4 Writing W.3.7 -8 ^{ELO} Speaking and Listening SL.3.1-4 SL.3.6 Language L.3.1 L.3.3-4 Operations and Algebraic Thinking OA.3.8 OA.3.9 Mathematical Practices 1-8 Session Three: How Do I Become an Entrepreneur?
 When entrepreneurs create businesses, they help keep cities alive and healthy.
 Objectives: Students will: Define entrepreneur, producer, and consumer.
 Explain the need for a business plan.
 Discuss the ways in which entrepreneurs help a city.
+SS4.3.2 Students describe different ways that people earn a living in the local community [and in Wyoming.]
 Reading for Information RI.3.1-5 Reading Foundations RF.3.3-4 Speaking and Listening SL.3.1-3 SL.3.6 Language L.3.1 L.3.3-4 Operations and Algebraic Thinking OA.3.8 Numbers Base Ten NBT.3.2 Mathematical Practices 1-2 4-8